 Yes, you can save money by doing a simple refinance in which you swap a lower rate for your existing higher rate.
-But that’s just one way — and one reason — to refinance.
-There are at least four other reasons.
+But that’s just one way — and one reason — to refinance a home loan.

 During the boom, a guy on my street got several cash-out refinances.
 At least one was a subprime loan.
 He ended up owing much more than he originally paid for the house.
 Eventually, he couldn’t afford the payments, forfeited the house and moved out of state.

 There are responsible ways to use a cash-out refi.
 You can use the money to pay off high-interest debt.
-Or you could use it for a home improvement: a swimming pool, solar panels or whatev.
+Or you could use it for a home improvement: a swimming pool or solar panels.

 You got a 30-year mortgage three or five years ago, and you want to refinance.
 You don’t have to start over with a 30-year repayment period.
 You can ask to pay it off in a shorter time than that — 27 years, 25 years, 20 years or 15 years.
 Your choice.